harleyqscott/yoga/README.md

 ### why I used
-commented out section and code under it- I commeneted out two specific functions in my code since underneath i wrote a speice of code that combined the two to make it more concise.<br>
+commented out section and code under it- I commeneted out two specific functions in my code since underneath i refactored the two speices of code that combined the two to make it more concise.<br>

-range (my code example-(1, 7))<br>
+range() (my code example-(1, 7))- I used range in my code to loop through the data six times, 1 through 7.
+This range was used to access one of the six yoga types. <br>

+_row & .col- col stasnds for column. .col is used when you want to access a column. _row was used in my code to access a row.

 split() method- This method returns the broken up values as a list.
 I used split(",") to remove the commas from my list of numbers.<br>